-- At this time, our funding is focused predominantly on our Early Opportunities Initiative in New Mexico, which we define as prenatal to three.
+- At this time, our funding is focused on early childhood in New Mexico, which we define as prenatal to three.

 - In most cases, the limit for a first-time grant is $15,000.
 Exceptions may be made for larger initiatives.

-- Grants are only made to organizations recognized as nonprofit by the IRS, that have a fiscal sponsor classified as such, or are a government or tribal government entity.
+- Grants are only made to organizations recognized as nonprofit by the IRS, that have a fiscal sponsor classified as such, or are a government or other tribal nonprofit entity.

 - We do not fund grants to individuals, for religious purposes, or for political activity.

-- The Foundation will only support organizations that have a comprehensive policy of non-discrimination applying to employees, volunteers, and services, and that has been endorsed and approved by the organization's board of directors.
-Organizations applying for first-time funding are required to submit a written policy signed by the board chair and executive director.
-Guidelines for the nondiscrimination statement may be found here.
+- The Foundation will only support organizations whose boards have passed a comprehensive policy of non-discrimination applying to employees, volunteers, and services.
+Organizations applying for first-time funding are required to submit a policy (guidelines may be found here).